todor-ilivanov/song-recognition/README.md

 # Starlord Recognition App
 A web application that generates a Spotify playlist based on a screenshot with a result from a Google query.

+## Background

+I only built this as my refusal to download extra apps (Shazam in this case) on my very outdated and out-of-memory phone.
+Naturally, the most "practical" way to go was spent a few afternoons building this not-very-useful app!

-Workflow of the app:
+## Workflow
-1. Scan a provided screenshot or list of screenshots for the track name
+1. Scan a provided screenshot or list of screenshots for the track name (currently not very robust)
 2. Find the track in Spotify
 3. Create a playlist if it doesn't exist
 4. Add the track to the dedicated playlist